alpensys/gophi.sh/README.md

 - The "jq" package installed on it
 - A domain name
 - Access to an Openstack infrastructure
-- Your SSH key pair uploaded to Openstack Infrastructure
+- Your SSH key pair uploaded to Openstack Infrastructure and installed on your machine
 - DNS delegation in the Openstack infrastructure
 - A SMTP server